List of The Invisibles characters: Division X

 Division X are a small band of police officers who investigate bizarre and inexplicable crimes and phenomena.
 Although out of commission when The Invisibles starts, they are brought back together at the end of volume one and soon find themselves on the trail of The Outer Church.
-Division X itself is based on the TV show Department S, and each of the officers resembles a famous TV detective character, as seen below.
+Division X itself is based on the TV show Department S, and each of the officers resembles a famous TV detective character.
 An explanation for this is given in volume 3.